kolibre/libkolibre-profileservice/README.md

 Platforms
 ---------------------------------
-libkolibre-profileservice has been tested with Linux Debian Squeeze and can be built using dev packages from apt repositories.
+Libkolibre-profileservice has been tested with Linux Debian Squeeze and can be built using dev packages from apt repositories.